-Ask: Who here will practice these skills at home with their children during the next two weeks?
+Ask: Who here will practice these skills at home with their children during the next 2 weeks?
 Participants who are committed can raise their hands.
-The facilitator acknowledges the parents who are committed to playing the games at home and assure them s/he will be exited to hear from them the outcome of playing the games with their children in the next meeting.
+The facilitator acknowledges the parents who are committed to playing the games at home and assures them the facilitator will be excited to hear from them the outcome of playing the games with their children in the next meeting.